software-mansion/react-native-reanimated/packages/docs-reanimated/versioned_docs/version-2.x/api/hooks/useEvent.md

 sidebar_label: useEvent
 ---

-This is low-level hook returning event handler that will be invoked with native events, which should be used in order to create custom event handler hook like `useAnimatedGestureHandler` or `useAnimatedScrollHandler`.
+This is a low-level hook returning an event handler that will be invoked with native events, which should be used in order to create custom event handler hooks, like `useAnimatedGestureHandler` or `useAnimatedScrollHandler`.

 ### Arguments

 #### `handler` [function]

-Handler will receive event object with native payload, that can be passed to custom handler hook's worklets.
+Handler that will receive an event object with a native payload, which can be passed to the custom handler hook's worklets.

 - `event` [object] - event object.
   The payload can differ depending on the type of the event.